ULHPC/tutorials/bigdata/README.md

 ```

 * Now you can deploy Spark and HDFS with one command.
+Before that, under your $HOME directory we have to install Spark and Hadoop config directories.

 ```bash
 Login to Iris/Aion